aws/aws-graviton-getting-started/perfrunbook/system-load-and-compute-headroom.md

 ![](images/system-load/c6i.png)

 The Intel SMT system degrades when loaded close to 100%.
 It achieves 86% of the performance it should have shown, based on the 50% number: 690276 packet/s would be expected, 591411 packets/s where actually handled.
-At the 50% CPU load mark, a c6i can handle an additional 71% of the traffic it did up to 50% (345k,246k), whereas the c6g is able to serve another 130% of that (314k,423k).
+At the 50% CPU load mark, a c6i can handle an additional 71% of the traffic it did up to 50% (345k,246k), whereas the c7g is able to serve another 130% of that (314k,423k).
 The c6i would need 2 additional vCPUs to be on par with c7g in packets/s.

 #### Conclusion

 Graviton instances compute performance increases near-linearly with CPU load, x86 performance increases less after 50% CPU load.
-This is because x86-type CPUs employ symmetric multithreading, aka.
+This is because our x86 based EC2 instances employ symmetric multithreading, aka.
 'Hyperthreading'.
 Based on the above, load balancer thresholds can, in many cases, be set higher on Graviton instances than on x86-type instances and thus lead to significant savings in the size of the required server fleet, as the Netty example shows.
 Since every workload has different demands on the system, a full load sweep should done to determine best system type and at which threshold additional instances need to be added to maintain performance.